 Best practices for Pre-demolition Audits ensuring high-quality RAw materials

-The project will develop lifelong learning materials on best practices for pre-demolition waste audits.
+The project will develop lifelong learning materials on best practices for pre-demolition audits.

-The aim is to provide a harmonized approach for performing waste audits making references to legislation and benefitting existing studies, KCAs and information on best practices collected.
+The aim is to provide a harmonized approach for performing the audits according to the current legislation and benefitting existing studies and information on best practices collected.

 The planning of the education material will take into account the current gaps and knowledge needs identified in the European member states.